nordeim/python_Deep_Research/README.md

-Okay, I can help you with that!
-I'll craft a Python code framework that integrates ideas from the `deep-research` repository you linked, allows users to choose between OpenAI-compatible and Google Gemini Pro APIs, and uses Gradio for a user-friendly web interface.
+A Python code framework that integrates ideas from the `deep-research` repository you linked, allows users to choose between OpenAI-compatible and Google Gemini Pro APIs, and uses Gradio for a user-friendly web interface.

 ![image](https://github.com/user-attachments/assets/447b81c9-df96-41b8-a448-a7a79d334695)